alxers/book_of_proof/7_chapter.md

 z = 2r for some integer r.
 a - b = 3z = 3 * 2r = 6r.
 Thus 6 | (a - b), a ≡ b (mod 6).

+*7.2 Equivalent Statements*
+Example:
+Theorem Suppose A is an n * n matrix.
+The following statements are equivalent:
+(a) The matrix A is invertible.
+(b) The equation Ax = b has a uniq solution for every b in R^n.
+(c) The equation Ax = 0 has only the trivial solution.
+(d) The reduced row echelon form of A is I_n.
+(e) det(a)!= 0.
+(f) The matrix A does not have 0 as an eigenvalue.

+"Equivalent" measn assertin that either all statements true, or all false.
+In order to prove it we need to prove that (a) => (b), (c) => (c), ..., (f) => (a) (The order of proof might be different).

+*7.3 Existence Proofs; Existence and Uniqueness Proofs*
+Existentially quantified statement:
+E x, R(x).

+A simple example:
+Proposition There exists an even prime number.
+Proof.
+Observe that 2 is an even prime number.

+Proposition There exists an integer that can be expressed as the sum of two perfect cubes in two different ways.
+Proof.
+Consider number 1729.
+Note that 1^3 + 12^3 = 1729 and 9^3 + 10^3 = 1729.

+Sometimes existence statement will be embedded inside of a conditional statement.

+If a, b in N, then there exist integer k and l for which gdc(a, b) = ak + bl.
+This is a conditional statement that has the form:
+a, b in N => E k, l in Z, gdc(a, b) = ak + bl.
+To prove it with direct proof, we'd assume that a, b in N, then prove the existence statement E k, l in Z, gdc(a, b) = ak + bl.